 The U.S. 97 Bend North Corridor Final Environmental Impact Study was completed in response to the tremendous population growth in Bend and central Oregon and increasing congestion on U.S. 97.
 This growth disrupted traffic flow, making traffic delays longer and increasing the number of severe and fatal accidents.

-The purpose of the U.S. 97 Bend North Corridor project was to identify and implement a long-term solution to maintain a safe, efficient US 97 in the north end of Bend.
-Since federal funding will be required for this project, ODOT and Federal Highway Administration prepared a Draft Environmental Impact Statement that examined in detail and compared the environmental and community impacts and benefits of two build alternatives (East DS1 Alternative and East DS2 Alternative) and the No Build Alternative.
+The purpose of the U.S. 97 Bend North Corridor project is to identify and implement long-term solutions to maintain a safe, efficient U.S 97 in the north end of Bend.
+Because federal funding will be required for this project, ODOT and Federal Highway Administration prepared a Draft Environmental Impact Statement that examined, in detail, and compared the environmental and community impacts and benefits of two build alternatives (East DS1 Alternative and East DS2 Alternative) and a No Build Alternative.

 Cost and Funding

 Alternatives range in estimated costs between $170 to $220 million.

 Even a decade ago, U.S. 97 was highly congested during peak hours.
 Traffic flow has worsened since that time, with drivers having to wait longer at signals.
 Travel delays on U.S. 97 are expected to continue to increase with future growth.
 Severe injury and fatal crashes are also increasing on U.S. 97.
 The intersections of U.S. 97 at Robal Road and U.S. 97 at Cooley Road have more accidents than similar intersections in the state.